Christchurch Airport

-Christchurch Airport (IATA: CHC, ICAO: NZCH) is the main airport that serves Christchurch, New Zealand.
+Christchurch Airport (IATA: CHC, ICAO: NZCH) is an international airport serving Christchurch, New Zealand.
 It is located 12 km to the northwest of the city centre, in the suburb of Harewood.
 Christchurch (Harewood) Airport officially opened on 18 May 1940 and became New Zealand's first international airport on 16 December 1950.
-It is the third busiest airport in New Zealand, after Auckland and Wellington, by both annual passengers and aircraft movements.
-Christchurch and Auckland are the only airports in New Zealand that regularly handle Boeing 747 and Airbus A380 aircraft.
+It is New Zealand's second busiest airport, after Auckland and before Wellington by annual passengers, and the second busiest, after Auckland, by aircraft movements.

+Christchurch and Auckland are the only airports in New Zealand that regularly handle the Airbus A380 aircraft.
 The airport is curfew free, operating 24 hours a day.

 The prevailing wind in Christchurch is from the north-east and to a lesser extent from the south-west, but the city is also affected by Canterbury's nor'wester foehn wind.
 As a result, the airport has two perpendicular runways: a 3288 m primary runway (02/20) oriented with the north-easterly and south-westerly prevailing winds, and a 1741 m secondary runway (11/29) oriented for use during nor'westers.
 The airport also has a third grass runway, parallel to the primary runway, for use by general aviation.
 To serve an increasing number of passengers, the airport has completed construction of a major terminal upgrade.
 The new construction's primary wing opened in 2011 and the upgrade was completed in 2013.